-Coconut Shrimp with 2-Ingredient Dipping Sauce
+Coconut Shrimp with the Best Sauce (VIDEO)

 This post may contain affiliate links.
 Read my disclosure policy.

 If you enjoyed this Coconut Shrimp video tutorial, please subscribe to our YouTube channel and click the bell icon so you can be the first to know when we post a new video.
 THANK YOU for subscribing!

 Homemade coconut shrimp has just the right balance of crunchy coating to shrimp – the crispy coconut flakes produce an amazing crunch as you sink your teeth into succulent shrimp – wow!

 This coconut shrimp recipe reminds me of the gorgeous restaurant shrimp appetizer we ordered in Maui and I’m telling you this recipe rivals those but it’s way less expensive to make a batch of homemade shrimp.
 They taste like you’re on vacation, especially when paired with that amazing apricot sweet chili dipping sauce.

 I can’t say enough about the dipping sauce – it’s ridiculously good.
 Similar to our Shrimp Cocktail sauce, you can’t enjoy this shrimp fully without the sauce!
 Also, check out the make-ahead options below to turn these into your new favorite party appetizer.

 This recipe has a short list of ingredients but the right ingredients make a difference.
 Here’s what you will need to make coconut prawns.

 - Shrimp – Use large, peeled, and deveined shrimp with the tail left on which serves as a handle for dipping the shrimp.
 See below for more tips on sourcing shrimp.

 - Flour, garlic powder, and salt – used to dredge the shrimp.
 Dredging helps the egg adhere better.